 - Don’t leave out any extra work you’ve done that’s relevant.
 Volunteer positions look great on a resume, and you could even use your hobbies to show off more skills.
 For example, if you write a blog you could use this to show off your communication skills.
 Show you’re organised by talking about being the treasurer for your weekend soccer team.

 - Use keywords in your resume or CV.
 Read over the job description and pick out the key terms used.
 Make sure you’ve used those keywords throughout your resume.
-This shows you’ve paid attention to the job description, and will help your application make it through any digital screening.
-The right keywords could be just what you need to get that first interview and your foot in the door!
+This shows you have paid attention to the job description, and will help your application make it through any digital screening.
+The right keywords could be just what you need for a targeted resume to get that first interview and your foot in the door!